Preksha25/Preksha.github.io/index.md

 # About Me
 <div style = "text-align: justify">
 Am currently pursuing my PhD at IIT Madras.
 My area of research is Software Aspects of VLSI.
-My primary area of interest is in developing efficient heuristics for low power VLSI.
+My primary area of interest is in developing efficient heuristics for energy efficient computing.
 I have also worked on heuristics for various post synthesis stages like partitioning,placement and routing, as a part of my course projects.
 My other areas of interest include Computer Architecture and Parallel Algorithms.
 </div>